PoPGRI/Race/_documentation/05evaluation.md

 Each competitor starts with a score of zero.
 The final score is based on the average speed and completion time of the vehicle.
 Each time an obstacle is hit, the score is reduced by 100.
+Each time the car deviates the road and hit sidewalk, the score is reduced by 50.